zcdirk/pubsub/DEVELOPE.md

 ### Setup
-The project relies on automation tools to keep the generated code assets in sync with thier source defintion.
+The project relies on automation tools to keep the generated code assets in sync with their source definition.
 Once you have cloned the repo, please run `make init` to set up automation for workflows.

 ### CI